gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-known-issues-gij-cloud.md

 ---

-The Signals feature is equipped with a wide range of features designed to elevate the work of team leaders and project leads, making their tasks significantly more manageable.
-However, due to the wide array of hardware configurations, these excellent features can sometimes be encumbered by various issues.
+Signals provides features for team leaders and project leads.
+However, some known issues may occur.

-Below are the known issues and workarounds related to Signals:
+Known issues and workarounds:

 - [Users are removed from search list as you type in the search text box](#users-are-removed-from-search-list-as-you-type-in-the-search-text-box)
 - [Text search for issue key in backlog page not returning the desired Jira issue](#text-search-for-issue-key-in-backlog-page-not-returning-the-desired-jira-issue)